Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Card session

-Creates a session which you need to use to take a payment using the Access Worldpay APIs.
+Creates a session which you must use to take a payment using the Access Worldpay APIs.

 #### CVC session (optional)